 (c) In addition, the notice shall include the length of time that the records will be kept under section 260E.35, subdivision 6.
 The investigating agency shall notify the parent or guardian of the child who is the subject of the report and any person determined to have maltreated the child of their appeal or review rights under this chapter.

 (d) The notice must also state that a finding of maltreatment may result in denial of a license or certification application or background study disqualification under chapter 245C related to employment or services that are licensed or certified by the Department of Human Services under chapter 245A or 245H, the Department of Health under chapter 144 or 144A, the Department of Corrections under section 241.021, and from providing services related to an unlicensed personal care provider organization under chapter 256B.

-A child under age three who is involved in a substantiated case of maltreatment shall be referred for screening under the Individuals with Disabilities Education Act, part C. Parents must be informed that the evaluation and acceptance of services are voluntary.
-The commissioner of human services shall monitor referral rates by county and annually report the information to the legislature.
+(a) A child under age three who is involved in a substantiated case of maltreatment shall be referred for screening under the Individuals with Disabilities Education Act, part C. Parents must be informed that the evaluation and acceptance of services are voluntary.
+The commissioner of human services shall monitor referral rates by county.
 Refusal to have a child screened is not a basis for a child in need of protection or services petition under chapter 260C.

 Within ten working days of the conclusion of a family assessment, the local welfare agency shall notify the parent or guardian of the child of the need for services to address child safety concerns or significant risk of subsequent maltreatment.
 The local welfare agency and the family may also jointly agree that family support and family preservation services are needed.

 1Sp2020 c 2 art 7 s 24; 2022 c 98 art 8 s 32; art 14 s 29